-• Two weeks prior: Prescription diet medications, Methotrexate[TM] and other rheumatoid arthritis medications.
+• Stop two weeks prior: Prescription diet medications, Methotrexate[TM] and other rheumatoid arthritis medications.

-The American Society of Anesthesiology has recommended you stop the following supplements: Ginkgo Biloba, Garlic or Garlique, Ginseng, Glucosamine, Green Tea (capsule form), Kava, Echinacea, St John's Wort, Valerian, Vitamins A, D, and E and Fish Oil.
+The American Society of Anesthesiology has recommended you stop the following supplements: Ginkgo Biloba, Garlic or Garlique, Ginseng, Glucosamine, Green Tea (capsule form), Kava, Echinacea, St John's Wort, Valerian, Vitamins A, C, and E and Fish Oil.

-• Seven days prior: Blood thinners, anticoagulants, and antiplatelet agents (such as Coumadin[®], Plavix[®], Effient[®]), aspirin, compounds containing aspirin, hormone replacement therapy.
-Antiinflammatory medications (such as Ibuprofen[®], Motrin[®], Advil[®], Aleve[®], Naproxyn[®], Relafin[®] or Diclofenac[®]) may need to be stopped prior to surgery.
-You physician will advise you which medications to stop.
+Stop seven days prior: Blood thinners, anticoagulants, and antiplatelet agents (such as Eliquis, Coumadin[®], Plavix[®], Effient[®]), aspirin, compounds containing aspirin, hormone replacement therapy.
+Anti-inflammatory medications (such as Ibuprofen[®], Motrin[®], Advil[®], Aleve[®], Naproxyn[®], Relafin[®] or Diclofenac[®]) may need to be stopped prior to surgery.
+Your physician or preoperative nurse will advise you which medications to stop.